Apple litigation: Battery charger class action (Brazil)

 In October 2022, Apple was fined $19 million in a class action lawsuit, with the Sao Paulo state court ruling that the company must include battery chargers with all iPhones sold in the country after the ruling was issued.
 Apple stated that it would appeal the decision.

+Conflict minerals accusations

+In December 2024, the Democratic Republic of the Congo filed criminal complaints against Apple’s subsidiaries in France and Belgium over the use of "conflict minerals" in their supply chains.

+In parallel complaints filed to the Paris prosecutor's office and to a Belgian investigating magistrate's office, Congo also accused the company of a range of offences, including: covering up war crimes and the laundering of tainted minerals, handling stolen goods, and carrying out deceptive commercial practices to assure consumers supply chains are clean.